jacquev6/fastPL/README.md

 ./run-dev.sh build/bin/fastpl -d $dataset_path -o $output_path
 ```

+In that command, both arguments are paths to files, relative to the `data_dir` specified in `app-config.yml`.
+For example, with the `app-config.yml` from the repository,
+the following command generates the `data/output/model1.xml` file: `mkdir -p data/outputs; ./run-dev.sh build/bin/fastpl -d tests/in1dataset.xml -o outputs/model1.xml`.

 At the end of the algorithm, the model will be stored in the `$output_path`

 ### Logs